This website requires JavaScript.

 Article

-Using the pay gap correction feature, users can target raises to specific groups of employees, rather than the whole organization.
+And, since early 2023, users have been able to perform pay gap correction within groups.
+This feature allows organizations to target raises to specific groups of employees, rather than the whole organization.
 For instance, if a gap is identified among customer service workers, users can view only their customer service workers to see which employees need raises.
-This makes it easier for companies to plan corrective action.
+This makes it easier for companies to fix pay discrepancies and stay compliant with the directive.

 The information on this page is not intended to serve and does not serve as legal advice.
 All of the content, information, and material in this article are only for general informational use.
 Readers are advised that this information, legal or otherwise, may not be up-to-date.